brexhq/bazel-kotlin-vscode-extension/README.md

 And then you can use the Debug console to launch and debug the bazel target.

 ## Requirements
-- Bazel 6/7 tested, bzlmod support is not yet tested.
+- Bazel 6/7 tested, WORKSPACE and bzlmod should be supported.
 - Java 11/17 tested/supported.
 - Tested with Kotlin 1.9, rules_kotlin 1.9.0 (newer/older versions may work but are not tested).
 - For source jars and external dependencies, require using `rules_jvm_external` with `fetch_sources` set to `True`.

 ## Example
 You can try the extension out on [this](https://github.com/smocherla-brex/bazel-kls-example) repo to find out how it works.
+For bzlmod, try out this [example](https://github.com/smocherla-brex/bazel-kls-bzlmod-example).

 ## Contributing
 Please check existing [Github issues](https://github.com/smocherla-brex/bazel-kotlin-vscode-extension/issues) if you have a feature request or a bug.